cproctor/jujitsu/README.md

 Card Chooser
 ============

-The card chooser function is the heart of the assignment: this is a python function which is passed two arguments: a state object and this player's name, and which returns an integer representing the player's choice.
+The card chooser function is the heart of the assignment: this is a Python function which is passed two arguments: a state object and this player's name, and which returns an integer representing the player's choice.
 The rest of the framework is provided; students' task is to write their own card chooser